gabrielyotoo/gabrielyotoo/README.md

 ## My socials

 - 📫 You can reach me at my [Linkedin](https://www.linkedin.com/in/gabriel-freitas-yamamoto/)
-- 🥰 If you'd like to see some pretty pictures of myself, reach me at [Instagram](https://instagram.com/gabrielyotoo)
 - 🎶 Know someone's [playlist](https://www.deezer.com/br/playlist/11512029184) and you will know who they are